What Is It?

 - Get adjusted – chiropractic alignments can help alleviate symptoms associated with forward head posture by working to correct the root of the cause.
 Adjustments will relieve stress on the spine as well as improve its mobility.

-- Exercise – your chiropractor may prescribe corrective exercises aimed to stretch, mobilize, stabilize, and strengthen certain muscle groups that are affected by forward head posture.
+- Exercise – your Austin chiropractor may prescribe corrective exercises aimed to stretch, mobilize, stabilize, and strengthen certain muscle groups that are affected by forward head posture.

 - Practice mindfulness – becoming more aware of your posture an important step in working to correct it.
 The more often you are able to catch yourself holding poor posture, the more often you will be able to correct it.